Colleges for Students with Learning Disabilities

 The amazing Beacon College, located in Florida, is at the top of this list.
 Unlike other schools, which may offer programs and other accommodations in addition to their regular programs, Beacon College is solely intended for students with learning disabilities.

-Every part of the learning process at Beacon College is based around supporting the needs of students who need it most!
+Every part of the learning process at Beacon College is based on supporting the needs of students who need it most!
 Beacon offers several benefits to help people with learning disabilities, including:

 • Small class sizes with better opportunities for personal connections